-- a. knowledge: a solid background with a minimum of 30 EC in either linguistics, computer sciences and/or AI. - b. understanding: an understanding of methodologies in one or more of the relevant disciplines (linguistics, computer science and AI) in empirical modelling and data driven approaches.
+- a. knowledge: a solid background with a minimum of 30 EC in either linguistics, computer sciences and/or AI. - understanding: an understanding of methodologies in one or more of the relevant disciplines (linguistics, computer science and AI) in empirical modelling and data driven approaches. - c. motivation: applicants for Human language Technology, should have a clear interest in an interdisciplinary study that combines knowledge and skills in the fields of linguistics, AI and computer science.